Lion's Mane Mushroom Benefits, Uses, Recipes and Side Effects - Dr. Axe

 When sautéing lion’s mane, you can also add in chopped garlic, yellow onion and other vegetables that you would typically pair with shrimp, as the two are known to have similar flavors.

-Sautéed lion’s mane mushrooms would work perfectly in my vegetarian ceviche recipe, especially because they add that traditional fish-like flavor of ceviche but keep the dish vegetarian-friendly.
+Sautéed lion’s mane mushrooms would work perfectly in this vegetarian ceviche recipe, especially because they add that traditional fish-like flavor of ceviche but keep the dish vegetarian-friendly.

 Risks and Side Effects